isomerpages/imda-codesg/_in-schools/2a-digital-maker-overview.md

 The Digital Maker programme aims to cultivate a community of innovators, imbued with the culture of collaboration and co-creation, to solve real-world problems.
 Launched in April 2017, the 2-year Digital Maker programme was rolled out to schools and community to introduce digital making through a simple-to-use and open-ended technology called the “micro:bit”.
 This allows students and adults to understand technology easily and thus inspire them to explore the possibilities of creating with technology.

-For more information, please contact Wendy at <Wendy_Tee@imda.gov.sg>.

 ![digital maker overview image](/images/in-schools/digital-maker/overview/digital-maker-overview.jpg)